Linganore Winecellars began in 1972 as a small vineyard on a dairy farm located right here in Frederick County Maryland.

 Who doesn’t like wine and chocolate?

-It is recommended that you make a reservation if you have a group of more than 7 people.
+Be sure to make a reservation if you have a group of more than 7 people.

 Do Lunch First